Hard Core Logo: Production

-Hard Core Logo 2 premiered at the Whistler Film Festival on December 4, 2010 with the members of Die Mannequin and McDonald walking the red carpet.
-It had its second screening at the Victoria Film Festival on February 6, 2011.
+The music of the fictional band was all written by Michael Turner, arranged and produced by Peter J. Moore, and performed by Hugh Dillon and the band Swamp Baby.

-Soundtrack albums
+Soundtrack

 Although music figures heavily in the film, a conventional soundtrack album was not initially released; instead, McDonald had several notable Canadian bands record covers of the songs in the film, and packaged them as if they were a tribute album to a real band.
 That album, A Tribute to Hard Core Logo, was also released in 1996.

 A more traditional soundtrack album, comprising the actual music contained in the film itself, was released later in 1998 on Velvel Records.

 Track listing

 Lyrics by Michael Turner and music by Hugh Dillon and Swamp Baby, except where noted: